Ergodic and foliated kernel-differentiation method for linear responses of random systems: Introduction

 The averaged statistic of a dynamical system is of central interest in applied sciences.
 The average can be taken in two ways.
-When the system is random, we can average with respect to the randomness.
-On the other hand, if the system runs for a long-time, we can average with respect to time.
-The long-time average can also be defined for deterministic systems, and the existence of the limit measure is called the physical measure or SRB measure \cite{young2002srb,srbmap,srbflow}.
-If the system is both random and long time, the existence of the limit measure (which we shall also call the physical measure) is discussed in textbooks such as \cite{DurretText}.
+When the system is random, we can average with respect to the randomness; if the system runs for a long time, we can average with respect to time. \ree{ The long-time average can be defined for deterministic systems, and the limit measure is called the physical measure or SRB measure, and its existence is discussed in \cite{young2002srb,srbmap,srbflow}. } If the system is both random and long-time, the long-time limit measure is also called the \ree{stationary measure} (we still call it the physical measure), and its existence is discussed in textbooks such as \cite{DurretText}.

-We are interested in the the linear response, which is the derivative of the averaged observable with respect to the parameters of the system.
+We are interested in the linear response, which is the derivative of the averaged observable with respect to the parameters of the system.
 The linear response is a fundamental tool for many purposes.
-For example, in aerospace design, we want to know the how small changes in the geometry would affect the average lift of an aircraft, which was answered for non-chaotic fluids \cite{Jameson1988} but only partially answered for not-so-chaotic fluids \cite{Ni_CLV_cylinder}.
-In climate change, we want to ask what is the temperature change caused by a small change of $CO_2$ level \cite{GhLuc,Froyland2021}.
+For example, in aerospace design, we want to know how small changes in geometry would affect the average lift of an aircraft, which was answered for non-chaotic fluids \cite{Jameson1988} but only partially answered for chaotic fluids \cite{Ni_CLV_cylinder}.
+In climate, we want to ask how much the earth temperature would change if we perturb the $CO_2$ level \cite{GhLuc,Froyland2021}.
 In machine learning, we want to extend the conventional backpropagation method to cases with gradient explosion; current practices have to avoid gradient explosion but that is not always achievable \cite{clip_gradients2,resnet}.

+There are three basic methods for expressing and computing the linear response: the path perturbation method, the divergence method, and the kernel-differentiation method. \ree{ The basic idea of the three methods can be illustrated in the one-step system in \Cref{s:3lin}.
+In this review, we focus on the differences among these basic methods for many-step and infinite-step systems. } \lil{for} \ree{ In particular, the pros and cons of the numerical algorithms from the three basic methods are the same for both the many-step and infinite-step cases. }